-Working with community is often complex, and demands sophisticated skills and an ‘artfulness’.
-Success comes to those who develop a combination of wisdom, high-end knowledge of relationships, considerable diplomacy and tenderness..
+Working with community is often complex, and demands sophisticated skills and ‘artfulness’.
+Success comes to those who develop a combination of wisdom, high-end knowledge of relationships, considerable diplomacy and tenderness.
 Often we need to balance a clear head, soft heart, kindness, emotional and social maturity and ethical strength.
 Although many think that working with community comes naturally there is much to learn, and good practitioners are in great demand.
-That’s where we come in!

-This course will take you to current examples of community development, introducing you to other people’s ideas about what works, getting you thinking and talking about it.
-The Community Development major will give you the chance to undertake an internship in a community-based setting, encouraging you to extend your repertoire and build your imagination for how things work in different communities around the globe.
+This major will take you to current examples of community development, introduce you to other people’s ideas about what works, and invite you to grapple with the opportunities and complexities inherent to working with communities.
+The Community Development major will give you the chance to undertake an internship in a community-based setting, encouraging you to extend your professional repertoire, and build your imagination for how things could be different for communities locally around the globe.

 This major is for people seeking to work with community in a range of settings including local government, not-for-profit organisations, Aboriginal Community controlled groups, community arts centres, social service organisations, and the resources sector.